CR2412/BR2412 3V Lithium Non-Rechargeable Batteries Equivalents and Replacements

 Due to the very flat shape, it is vital to manage these batteries rather gently, holding them by the edges (to avoid any unintentional discharge) and if required, to wipe them with a dry cloth prior to installation.

-For example, if your Lexus car uses a key with Panasonic CR2412 battery made in Japan, go for the same replacement battery.
+For example, if your car uses a key fob with a Panasonic CR2412 battery made in Japan, go for the same replacement battery.

 Also, if you have Seiko watch or other similar device that uses Seiko BR2412 battery, and it operated well for years, replace the original BR2412 with the same Seiko BR2412 battery.